thehaou/twfav/README.md

 ## Why?
 On most websites, when you right click to save the image, it saves it under a name that you can use to find the original link (for example, deviantArt and pixiv, they both name their files reasonably).

 But Twitter just kind of goes `What?
 You want to save a picture?
-HERE, HAVE THIS GROSS FILE NAME!` 🤮 and you instantly lose hope of every knowing who originally posted it when you want to share it with your friends a year later.
+HERE, HAVE THIS GROSS FILE NAME!` 🤮 ...and you instantly lose hope of ever knowing who originally posted it when you want to share it with your friends a year later.

 This is an attempt to fix that.